rajat0421/Game/README.md

 - The `/room/getRooms` endpoint is for development purposes only
 - Passwords are stored in plain text (implement hashing for production)
 - CORS is configured to allow all origins (`*`)
-- Database connection string is hardcoded in the seeding script

 ## 🔜 Potential Improvements